africanlp-workshop/africanlp-workshop.github.io/program.md

 ## Program

 The workshop format has been updated to try be as inclusive of as many timezones as possible.
-The workshop will be split into a UCT Morning session which is Europe, Africa and Asia friendly, and an evening session which is more America friendly.
+The workshop will be split into a UCT Morning session which is Europe, Africa and Asia friendly, and a UCT Evening session which is more America friendly.

+## Virtual Logistics

+- The workshop will be hosted online via the [Official ICLR 2020 Virtual Workshop Portal](https://iclr.cc/virtual/workshops_10.html)
+- The workshop calendar can be viewed in your timezone [here](https://iclr.cc/virtual/workshops_10.html)
+- Discussions, comments and questions can be posted on the Rocket Chat embedded in the virtual workshop portal
-The invited and contributed talks are pre-recorded with Q&A Sessions.
-The poster sessions also consist of quick talks.
+- The invited and contributed talks are pre-recorded.
+But the end of the sessions, there will be a Live Q&A with the speakers of the invited and contributed talks.
+The hosts will ask the questions from rocket chat during those sessions
+- The poster sessions also consists of short 3-5 minute talks.
+We have asked the poster presenters to be available via rocket chat to answer questions.
+(Unfortunately live Q&A poster sessions per person were not logistically viable)
+- We encourage the authors and attendees to have their own zoom calls or chats.
+Let's make those magical conference corridor chats happen! :)

 ## Morning Session (UCT)